Top 13 Things To Do in Akureyri

 Group of people enjoying meal in restaurant

-The north of Iceland boasts some of the best restaurants in Iceland and one of them is right here in Akureyri.
+The north of Iceland boasts some of the best restaurants in the country and one of them is right here in Akureyri.
 At Rub23, you’ll find a large variety of delicious fish and meat dishes, as well as the best sushi in the country.

 Besides Rub23, there are lots of exciting food experiences waiting to be discovered in Iceland’s northern capital.
 Try freshly caught seafood and other delicacies at one of the many restaurants clustered around the main street of Hafnarstræti.